Skip to main content

 In addition to income level, you must also meet each of the following requirements;

-• Own and occupy a Single-Family Home (not a duplex, flat, apartment, rental home, property under land contract or manufactured home)
+• Own and occupy a single-family home (not a duplex, flat, apartment, rental home, property under land contract or manufactured home)

-• Must be the owner-occupant of the dwelling unit, and used it as your primary residence for the past continuous one (1) year period
+• Must be the owner-occupant of the dwelling unit, and used as your primary residence for the past continuous one (1) year period

 • Have current homeowners insurance and not be in a floodplain